Back to blog

 If the next page is found, this function will return its URL.
 Otherwise, it will return null.

-From now on, we’ll be initiating each scraping cycle with a different URL.
-This will make the conversion from a relative URL to an absolute one easier.
+From this point onwards, we’ll be initiating each scraping cycle with a different URL.
+This will make converting relative URLs to absolute URLs easier when scraping PHP data across multiple pages.

 Lastly, we can use a while loop to call this function: